MachinisteWeb/node-atlas/README.md

 );
 ```

-and fill it with thi set of data:
+and fill it with this set of data:

 ```
 INSERT INTO user (